Raster Analysis in GIS – Tools and Techniques

 Before you perform any type of raster processing, it is important to know the different data types you can use.
 The two main types of raster data are (1) continuous data and (2) discrete data.

-Continuous Data – Continuous raster data refers to data that has a quantitative value, such as temperature, population, or any imagery.
+Continuous Data – Continuous raster data refers to data that has a quantitative value.
+For instance, temperature, population, or imagery is continuous data.

-Discrete Data – Discrete data refers to data that is qualitative and has values that are mutually exclusive, such as the presence or absence of a species or land cover.
+Discrete Data – Discrete data refers to data that is qualitative and has values that are mutually exclusive.
+For example, it could be the presence or absence of a species or land cover.

 When performing raster analysis, it is important to select the right data type.
 It is important to consider both the size of your data and the level of detail within it.
 This will help you decide which data type to use for raster processing.